nn-noname/zfmt/README.md

 so there is probably some issues, if you encounter any then make an issue or a pull request.

-## Why make this/"Consistency matters more! zig fmt was made so we have 1 coding style!"
+## Why make this?
-I fundamentally disagree with that idea.

-Tool inflexibility often breaks off ecosystems more than unify together, zfmt is a prime example of that.
+Tool inflexibility often breaks off ecosystems more than unify together.

 I myself before making zfmt forked the entire zig compiler just to get 8 space indentation

 I think that the fact zig is so opinionated is its biggest flaw.

-If you disagree, then just use the opinionated zig fmt.
+If you disagree, then thats fine :D, just use the opinionated zig fmt.